talkable/talkable-docs/source/ecommerce/platform/shopify.rst

      Talkable integration script located in the Additional Content & Scripts section before you start the Automatic integration process.
 See `Manual integration`_ for details.

+1. Install the `Shopify Talkable application`_.

-1. In your Talkable administration panel, go to **Dashboard** |rarr| **Shopify Integration**.
+2. In your Talkable administration panel, go to **Dashboard** → Expand **Settings** dropdown → **Shopify Integration**.

-2. Then click **Install Talkable** in your Shopify administration panel.
+3. Then click **Install Talkable** in your Shopify administration panel.

-3. Modify existing integration script if needed.
+4. Modify existing integration script if needed.

-4. Activate Post Purchase or Standalone Campaign.
+5. Activate Post Purchase or Invite(Standalone) Campaign.

-5. Verify your integration using :ref:`Verifying Integration Instructions <ecommerce/verify>`.
+6. Verify your integration using :ref:`Verifying Integration Instructions <ecommerce/verify>`.

   .. note::